 HANDS:ON is a unique digital training programme for advanced students in the humanities.
 Organised by Cambridge University Library and Queen Mary University of London, it provides students with practical experience in digital methods, technologies, design and collaboration.
-The theme for 2020 is ‘miniatures’, and students will be working with Tudor portrait miniatures at the Fitzwilliam Museum (Cambridge), liaising with scientists, developers, conservators and curators.
+Each year we partner with a cultural heritage organisation who provide our theme and ‘problem’ for the year.

-Students from partner institutions will join initial training in preparation for the event, delivered online.
-Students will then convene for an exciting 5-day event in Cambridge, where they will work in multi-disciplinary teams to develop innovative prototypes for the exploration of manuscripts and artefacts on the web.
+Students from partner institutions receive initial training in preparation for the event, delivered online.
+Students then convene for an exciting 5-day event in Cambridge, where they work in multi-disciplinary teams to develop innovative prototypes for the exploration of manuscripts and artifacts on the web.

 Our team will deliver short introductory online modules leading up to the Hackathon on essential basic skills in web technologies, representing text in digital form, digital images, design thinking and collaboration.